 The mansion at 300 Prospect Street houses the School’s Admissions, Financial Aid, Communications, and Research offices.

-The YSE Library Research Guide is located at http://guides.library.yale.edu/fes.
-Here are found links to Orbis, Yale’s main online catalog; direct links to several of the most frequently used bibliographic databases, such as BIOSIS, Web of Science, ProQuest Agricultural & Environmental Science Database, Environment Complete, and CAB Direct; and information ranging from instruction opportunities to links to online full-text journals.
+The YSE Library Research Guide is located at https://guides.library.yale.edu/yse.
+There are links to Orbis, Yale’s main online catalog; direct links to several of the most frequently used bibliographic databases, such as BIOSIS, Web of Science, ProQuest Natural Science Collection, Environment Complete, and CAB Direct; and information ranging from instruction opportunities to online full-text journals.
 In-house bibliographic instruction begins during MODs and continues throughout the term.
-Notification of tours and group instruction sessions is posted via e-mail; students may also contact the librarian directly (203.432.5912) to set up an individual session.
+Notification of tours and group instruction sessions is posted via email; students may also contact the librarian directly (203.432.5912) to set up an individual session.

 YSE-IT and trained student technicians from Yale’s Student Technology Collaborative provide drop-in technical support for students to assist with any academic or research computer needs they may have while on campus.
 Weekend and after-hours student support is also available at Bass Library, within easy walking distance of the School.
 YSE-IT provides secure, centralized backup services for all YSE faculty, staff, and students, as well as a YSE-provisioned Dropbox account.